Search

 Finding Aid

-This case file consist of the FBI's public release / sanitized version of records compiled in connection with its background investigation of Governor Nelson A. Rockefeller for the position of Vice President, including summary material from applicant-type investigations of Rockefeller conducted in 1950, 1952, and 1969.
+The bulk of the Dannenhauer collection remains closed to research.
+This open segment contains the FBI’s public release/sanitized version of records compiled in connection with its background investigation of Governor Nelson A. Rockefeller for the position of Vice President, including summary material from applicant-type investigations of Rockefeller conducted in 1950, 1953 and 1969.
 Included are interview reports and summaries, memoranda, correspondence, legal documents, financial statements and news clippings.

 Finding Aid